 Steve lifted his eyebrows at Clint’s admittedly neurotic greeting, but was nice enough not to draw verbal attention to it.
 Instead, he took the binoculars and muscled Clint out of his spot, rude.

-Because Clint was a good bro, he did not raise any protests about this edition of one woebegone Captain America to their stakeout.
+Because Clint was a good bro, he did not raise any protests about this addition of one woebegone Captain America to their stakeout.
 He did, however, lift an eyebrow at Natasha behind his back.

 I thought this was supposed to be reconnaissance, he signed at her.
 What’s with the red, white, and blue?